-In this unit students develop an understanding of legal foundations, such as the different types and sources of law and the existence of a court hierarchy in Victoria.
-Students investigate key concepts of criminal law and civil law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime, or liable in a civil dispute.
+In this unit, students develop an understanding of legal foundations, such as the different types and sources of law, the characteristics of an effective law, and an overview of parliament and the courts.
+Students are introduced to, and apply, the principles of justice.
+They investigate key concepts of criminal law and apply these to actual and/or hypothetical scenarios to determine whether an accused may be found guilty of a crime.
+Students also develop an appreciation of how a criminal case is determined, and the types and purposes of sanctions.

-Unit 2: Sanctions, remedies and rights
+Unit 2: Wrongs and Rights